gerane/gerane.github.io/_posts/2015-05-21-isesteroids-themeing.md

 This is the small square that shows there is collpased text
 <CollapseSquareBackground>#FFADD8E6</CollapseSquareBackground>

-This sets the color of the bar where search and other items are located
-<FunctionComboCollapsedFill>#FFFFFFFF</FunctionComboCollapsedFill>
-This is the color where the function bar is
-<FunctionComboExpandedFill>#FFFFFFFF</FunctionComboExpandedFill>
-This is the text color of the function bar
-<FunctionComboForeground>#FF000000</FunctionComboForeground>
-This is the color of words like "search" in the search bar
-<FunctionComboForegroundStatic>#FFD3D3D3</FunctionComboForegroundStatic>

 These splitters control the borders that seperate the different sections.